 Oral exams are an essential part of the health of your mouth.
-Whether we are performing a routine exam or we are examining your mouth to diagnose specific symptoms, a close inspection of your teeth, your gums, and your other oral tissues helps us to find the smallest issues and take appropriate measures to treat them.
+Whether we are performing a routine exam or we are examining your mouth to diagnose specific symptoms, a close inspection of your teeth, your gums, and your other oral tissues help us to find the smallest issues and take appropriate measures to treat them.
 Some areas of your mouth are not as easy to see, however.
 Traditionally, a handheld mirror has been used to check the harder to access spaces in your mouth.
 At Van Alstine Family Dentistry we use an intraoral camera.

 What Is An Intraoral Camera?